 It should be noted that the Secretary of State or body conducting an inspection may request access to the records of complaints made.

 Please note that information on the total number of formal complaints we may have received in a 12 month period is located on the School website.

 The School recognises and acknowledges your entitlement to complain and we hope to work with you in the best interests of the children and young people in our care.

-The total number of formal complaints received in the period dated May 1 2018 – April 30 2019.
+The total number of formal complaints received in the academic year 2018 – 2019 is 0.